 - 3.2 NOCC do not accept harassment, discrimination, intimidation or other behavior which may be regarded as disrespectful, threatening or degrading. - 3.3 We shall value and respect our individual abilities and differences, be aware of social responsibilities and treat others with courtesy and respect, creating an atmosphere of trust. - 3.4 NOCC is a drug-free workplace.
-NOCC does not accept selling, distributing, using or encouraging others to use illegal drugs. - 3.5 The safety of our employees has the highest priority and we aim to continuously maintain, improve and develop healthy working conditions-/-environment.
+NOCC does not accept selling, distributing, using or encouraging others to use illegal drugs. - 3.5 The safety of our employees has the highest priority, and we aim to continuously maintain, improve and develop healthy working conditions-/-environment.
 This also involves working conditions for our suppliers and business partners. - 3.6 We shall act responsibly and avoid harm to the environment by complying with, and applying high environmental standards for the benefit of our global environment, and furthermore aim to successively improve our environmental standards over time.

-NOCC is considering adapting a Suppliers Code of Conduct.
+NOCC has adapted a Suppliers Code of Conduct in Shipbuilding Contracts entered into in 2023 and 2024.